Crowdsourcing The SHAPE America Grade-Level Outcomes

 It’s that fast and now we can all access SHAPE America’s GLOs in spreadsheet form.

-Click one of the icons below to access the GLOs for that school- level.
+Click one of the icons below to access the GLOs for that school- level (doing so will prompt you to make a copy of the Grade-Level Outcomes Google Sheet into your own Google Drive).

 A few things I would like to mention: